2020PB/police-brutality/reports/Kentucky.md

 ### Police smashing water bottles | May 31st

 Police arrived in a truck and both smashed and stole milk and water that protesters were freely distributing.
 When questioned about this, Mayor Fischer initially said that LMPD had found flammable liquids and chemicals among the materials.
 This was later walked back.

+pb-id: ky-louisville-1

 **Links**
 * [Video evidence](https://twitter.com/nataliealund/status/1266877181164089349)